Playthings of Passion: Reception

-Variety's review was positive, praising the "interesting" story and the actors for their work "everyone in the supporting cast did him, or her, self proud."
+Varietys review was positive, praising the "interesting" story and the actors for their work "everyone in the supporting cast did him, or her, self proud."

 Wid's Daily gave the film a positive review as well, though criticized the scene where Helen Rowland is being embraced violently by her husband, as the reviewer found the way he held her reminiscent of contemporary films that "show the bestiality of the Germans."
 This scene drew the ire of the reviewer since "the spectator later shifts his sympathies with the husband, but it takes a lot of footage to dispel the effect of those early vulgar scenes."

-Motion Picture News' review was negative, finding the film to be unable to "strike a sincere note" and "has more flaws than can be swallowed with the usual grains of salt."
+Motion Picture News review was negative, finding the film to be unable to "strike a sincere note" and "has more flaws than can be swallowed with the usual grains of salt."

 Moving Picture World reviewer Margaret I. MacDonald gave the picture a negative review for being "totally without moral responsibility" and she found Kitty Gordon's acting to not measure up to what the role required.
 She also stated that the film portrayed a "fictitious idea of life" for depicting a brutal attack on Helen in the "supposedly respectable home of a wealthy American," and for the same woman later in the film to be doing charity work while wearing fur and diamonds.